northwesternmutual/redux-reporter/README.md

 [![Build Status](https://travis-ci.org/ezekielchentnik/redux-reporter.svg)](https://travis-ci.org/ezekielchentnik/redux-reporter)
 [![npm version](https://img.shields.io/npm/v/redux-reporter.svg?style=flat-square)](https://www.npmjs.com/package/redux-reporter)

 Redux middleware for reporting actions to third party APIs.
-Extremely useful for analytics and error handling.
+This package is extremely useful for analytics and error handling.
 Can be used with various APIs such as New Relic, Sentry, Adobe DTM, Keen

 ## Installation